paulinon8n/obsidian-enhanced-reader-plugin/CSP_WARNINGS.md

 The plugin includes built-in warning suppression for known CSP issues.
 These warnings are cosmetic and don't indicate actual problems with the plugin.

+### Implementation details

+- The suppression is scoped to the ePub iframe only (does not override the global console)
+- The DOM sanitizer removes scripts and inlines stylesheets when possible, reducing CSP noise
+- Inline styles using `url(blob:...)` are stripped selectively to avoid violations without losing layout

 ---

 *If you experience actual functionality issues (not just console warnings), please report them on the GitHub repository.*